vmware-tanzu/pinniped/site/content/docs/reference/cli.md

   Kubeconfig context name (default: current active context)
 - `--no-concierge`:

-  Generate a configuration which does not use the concierge, but sends the credential to the cluster directly
+  Generate a configuration which does not use the Concierge, but sends the credential to the cluster directly
-- `--oidc-ca-bundle strings`:
+- `--oidc-ca-bundle path`:

   Path to TLS certificate authority bundle (PEM format, optional, can be repeated)
 - `--oidc-client-id string`: